 MAT160 Scientific computing I

 Forms of Assessment

-Written exam.
+Oral exam.
 Exercises might be graded and included in the final grade.
-It may be oral examination if less than 20 students attend the course.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.